 I knew from the moment I entered Syracuse University that I was going to study abroad.
 SU has an extensive study abroad program, so I was able to spend spring semester of my junior year in the lovely Alsacien city of Strasbourg, France.
 Thanks to the program’s focus on “European Identity,” we traveled nearly every weekend to other cities like Amsterdam and Paris, and on a week-long class throughout Eastern Europe.

 After college, I moved across the country to Boulder, Colorado, and spent nearly three years at an intense job with a low salary and few vacation days, so most of travel was back to New Jersey to visit family.
-When I returned to the east coast for graduate school at The George Washington University, I knew I wanted to make the most of having a summer off, so I volunteered for two months teaching English in Pokhara, Nepal.
+When I returned to the east coast for graduate school at The George Washington University in Washington, D.C., I knew I wanted to make the most of having a summer off, so I volunteered for two months teaching English in Pokhara, Nepal.

 Where have I been?